20 Best Music Apps Without Ads: Free & Premium Picks for 2025

 13. Spotify

 Spotify offers a free tier with ads and a Premium plan that allows offline downloads for music.
 Podcasts are free to stream and can be downloaded without a Premium.
-The app is known for recommendations, editorial mixes, social features like Blend, and wide device support, making it easy to listen everywhere and share playlists with friends.

 Spotify music dashboard